 If you’re looking for a guide to cherry blossom meanings, you’ve come to the right place.

-Cherry blossoms are symbolic of the spring – a time of renewal.
-They can also represent the fleeting nature of life, since their time in bloom is so short-lived.
-Although the beauty of cherry blossoms will no doubt take your breath away, you’ll find that these blossoms sadly die back after just two weeks.
+Cherry blossom symbolism represents spring – a time of renewal.
+They can also represent the fleeting nature of life, since their blooming season is so short-lived.
+Although the beauty of cherry blossom flowers will no doubt take your breath away, you’ll find that these blossoms sadly die back after just two weeks.

 What Are Cherry Blossoms?

 Cherry blossoms, also known as “sakura” in Japan, are tiny pink flowers that are produced by the cherry blossom tree.

 Cherry blossoms bloom in the spring and produce quite the spectacle, offering a brief bloom that lasts only two weeks.

 These flowers are native to Asia and can be found on cherry blossom trees growing in South Korea, India, and China.
 However, they have been brought all over the world and can be found growing in many other countries as well.